Docs

 • Pipelining: APL uses a pipelining model, much like the UNIX command line.
 You can chain commands together using the pipe (|) symbol, with each command operating on the results of the previous command.
 This makes it very easy to write complex queries.

 • Easy to Learn: APL is designed to be simple and easy to learn, especially for those already familiar with SQL.
-It does not require any knowledge of database schemas or the need to specify joins.
+It doesn’t require any knowledge of database schemas or the need to specify joins.

 • Scalability: APL is a more scalable platform than SQL.
 This means that it can handle larger amounts of data.